amark/gun/README.md

 ### Additional Cryptography Libraries

- > These are only needed for NodeJS, they shim the native Browser WebCrypto API.
+ > These are only needed for NodeJS & React Native, they shim the native Browser WebCrypto API.

 If you want to use [SEA](https://gun.eco/docs/SEA) for `User` auth and security, you will need to install:

-`npm install text-encoding isomorphic-webcrypto --save`
+`npm install text-encoding @peculiar/webcrypto --save`

+Please see [our React Native docs](https://gun.eco/docs/React-Native) for installation instructions!

 Then you can require [SEA](https://gun.eco/docs/SEA) without an error: